A solar pool cover saves energy and water. It heats your pool water naturally and effectively.

 Table of Contents

-How fast a solar pool cover hears a pool mainly depends on how many hours of direct sunlight your pool is getting each day.
+How fast a solar swimming pool cover hears a pool mainly depends on how many hours of direct sunlight your pool is getting each day.

 A solar cover can increase the temperature of the pool by 5 degrees every 12 hours.